-Students matriculating between fall 2016 and fall 2019 must complete a minimum of 83 credits with a cumulative GPA of at least a 2.2.
+Students matriculating prior to 2020 must complete a minimum of 83 credits with a cumulative GPA of at least a 2.2.

 Students matriculating in fall 2020 or later must complete a minimum of 86 credits with a cumulative GPA of at least 2.2.